openstack-archive/murano/doc/source/draft/appdev-guide/murano_pl/class_templ.rst

    (direct or indirect) be of a specified type, like all applications require to have ``Environment`` somewhere in a parent chain.

 #.
-Refering to an object by specifying other object ID.
+Referring to an object by specifying other object ID.
 That object must
-   be defined elsewhre in an object tree.
+   be defined elsewhere in an object tree.
 Object references distinguished from strings having the same value by evaluating property contracts.
    The former case would have ``$.class(Name)`` while the later - the ``$.string()`` contract.